DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

     - Marginal gains theory
  - power of digital flows and analogue flows
  - what I look for in a workflow
- - why books work but a type-writter doesn&#39;t
+ - why books work but a type-writter doesn't
  - show JIRA workflows examples
- - explain workflow I&#39;m using when writing this book
+ - explain workflow I'm using when writing this book
     - for example print, make notes, digitalise notes, repeat